ejm714/scipy_proceedings/papers/emily_dorne/main.md

 # Results

-## CyFi overview

-For each sampling point – a unique combination of date, latitude, and longitude – CyFi downloads recent cloud-free Sentinel-2 data from Microsoft's Planetary Computer, calculates a set of summary statistics for a bounding box around the sampling point, and passes that feature row into a LightGBM model which produces an estimated cyanobacteria density.

-CyFi is a command line tool that requires only two lines of code to run.
-Simply pip install the package and then run `cyfi predict` for batch estimates or `cyfi predict-point` for single point estimates.

-CyFi is a command line tool that downloads relevant satellite data and runs a trained machine learning algorithm that estimates cyanobacteria density for specified sampling points.
-A sampling point is a unique combination of date, latitude, and longitude.

-Detailed instructions can be found in the CyFi docs.

-CyFi supports batch predictions as well as sin

-## Core functionality

-## Under the hood
+CyFi, short for Cyanobacteria Finder, is an open-source Python package that uses satellite imagery and machine learning to detect cyanobacteria levels, one type of HAB.
+CyFi can help decision makers protect the public by flagging the highest-risk areas in lakes, reservoirs, and rivers quickly and easily.

 ### Data sources

 CyFi relies on two data sources as input: Sentinel-2 satellite imagery and land cover classifications from the United Nations Food and Agriculture Organization's Land Cover Classification System (LCCS).

-#### Sentinel-2

 Sentinel-2 is a wide-swath, high-resolution, multi-spectral imaging mission.
-It supports the monitoring of vegetation, soil and water cover, as well as observation of inland waterways and coastal areas.
 The Sentinel-2 Multispectral Instrument (MSI) samples 13 spectral bands: four bands at 10 meters, six bands at 20 meters and three bands at 60 meters spatial resolution.
 The mission provides a global coverage of the Earth's land surface every 5 days.
 Sentinel-2 data is accessed through Microsoft's Planetary Computer.

-#### Land cover
+CyFi uses high-resolution Sentinel-2 satellite imagery (10-30m) to focus on smaller water bodies with rapidly changing blooms.
+This is a significant improvement in resolution over Sentinel-3 (300-500m), which is used by most existing satellite-based cyanobacteria detection tools.

 The Climate Research Data Package (CRDP) Land Cover Gridded Map (2020) classifies land surface into 22 classes, which have been defined using the United Nations Food and Agriculture Organization's Land Cover Classification System (LCCS).
 This map is based on data from the Medium Resolution Imaging Spectrometer (MERIS) sensor on board the polar-orbiting Envisat-1 environmental research satellite by the European Space Agency.
-This data comes from the CCI-LC database hosted by the ESA Climate Change Initiative's Land Cover project ([source](https://www.esa-landcover-cci.org/?q=node/164)).
+CyFi accesses the data comes from the CCI-LC database hosted by the ESA Climate Change Initiative's Land Cover project ([source](https://www.esa-landcover-cci.org/?q=node/164)).

-### Training data

-The machine learning model underpinning CyFi was trained and evaluated using a comprehensive dataset of in-situ measurements of cyanobacteria density from across the United States, including 8,979 observations for training and 4,035 for testing and evaluation.

-X observation for training, Y for testing
-Train/test split criteria

 ### Feature processing

 Each observation (or "sampling point") is a unique combination of date, latitude, and longitude.
 Satellite imagery feature generation for each observation is as follows:

   1. Identify relevant Sentinel-2 tiles based on a bounding box of 2,000m around the sampling point and a time range of 30 days prior to (and including) the sampling date.
   2. Select the most recent image that has a bounding box containing fewer than 5% of cloud pixels.
 If none of the images meet this criteria, no prediciton is made for that sampling point.
   3. Filter the pixels in the bounding box to the water area using the scene classification (SCL) band.
-  4. Generate summary statistics (e.g., mean, max, min) and ratios (e.g, NDVI) using the 15 Sentinel-2 bands.
-Features include the mean, minimum, maximum, and range for 15 different bands, both visible and non-visible (AOT, B01, B02, B03, B04, B05, B06, B07, B08, B09, B11, B12, B8A, SCL, WVP), as well as normalized difference vegetation index calculations generated by combining the NIR band separately with the red band (B4) and three vegetation red bands (B5, B6, B7).
+  4. Generate summary statistics (e.g., mean, 95th percentile) and ratios (e.g, NDVI) using the 15 Sentinel-2 bands.
+The full list of satellite image features is here: https://github.com/drivendataorg/cyfi/blob/ad239c8569d6ef48b8769b3bebe98029ea6ecb6f/cyfi/config.py#L93-L121

 :::{figure} feature_creation.png
 :label: fig:feature_creation